Community informatics: Background

 Most humans live in communities.
 In some urban areas, community and neighborhood are conflated but this may be a limited definition.
 Communities are defined as people coming together in pursuit of common aims or shared practices through any means, including physical, electronic, and social networks.
 They proliferate even while the ability to define them is amorphous.

 Cultures ensure their growth and survival by continuing the norms and mores that are the bases of their way of life.
 Communities can use the infrastructure of ICTs as a method of continuing cultures within the context of the Internet and the World Wide Web.
 Once a cultural identity is defined within the context of these technologies, it can be replicated and disseminated through various means, including the sharing of information through websites, applications, databases, and file sharing.
 In this manner, a group that defines its cultural identity within the construct of technology infrastructure is empowered to hold valuable exchanges within the spheres of economics, political power, high and popular culture, education, and entertainment.

 Since the inception of the Internet and the World Wide Web, we have seen the exponential growth of enterprises ranging from electronic commerce, social networking, entertainment and education, as well as a myriad of other contrivances and file exchanges that allow for an ongoing cultural enrichment through technology.
-However, there has been a general lag as to which populations can benefit through these services through impediments such as geographic location, a lack of funds, gaps in technology and the expertise and skills that are required to operate these systems.
+However, there has been a general lag as to which populations can benefit through these services due to impediments such as geographic location, a lack of funds, gaps in technology and the expertise and skills that are required to operate these systems.

 To date there has been very considerable investment in supporting the electronic development of business communities, one-to-many social tools (for example, corporate intranets, or purpose-built exchange and social networking services such as eBay, or Myspace), or in developing applications for individual use.
 There is far less understanding, or investment in human-technical networks and processes that are intended to deliberately result in social change or community change, particularly in communities for whom electronic communication is secondary to having an adequate income or social survival.